opencybersecurityalliance/documentation/Architecture Documents/terminology.md

 **Posture Assessment Manager (a.k.a.
 Manager):** A container that is responsible for receiving instructions from other software systems, identifying and invoking collection components, and persisting collected posture attributes to a repository.
 [QUESTION: Does the Manager persist collected posture attributes when the Collector is also doing that?]

 **Posture Assessment Repository (a.k.a.
-Repository):** A container that provides persistent storage and interface capable of recording previously collected posture information and providing that posture information when requested.
+Repository):** A container that provides persistent storage and interfaces capable of recording previously collected posture information and providing that posture information when requested.

 **Posture Assessment System:** A software system that carries out assessment of one or more targets, where assessment is related to at least one of vulnerability state, configuration state, or software load.